Twenty-Five Years and Going Strong

-Positive Women’s Network (referred to by many as PWN) hit twenty years in 2011.
-We started out with an answering machine at a women’s health clinic, and now provide support to women with HIV all over BC.
-We are a national voice on support services and health promotion for women and the communities that support them in health and in life.
+Positive Women’s Network is twenty-five years young in 2016.
+We started out with an answering machine at a women’s health clinic, and have grown to be national voice on Intervention and knowledge translation services for women and the communities that support them in health and in life.

 Meeting other women with HIV: “I’ve met women who I can talk to about HIV–this is the unique connection, but we also talk about lots of other things- challenges of living with a chronic illness, current issues in HIV, developments, treatments.
 [It’s] good to have poz women friends and talk about how it’s impacted our lives.”
 (Member)